-To better accomplish our mission, “to express, make accessible, and embody the wisdom and compassion of the Buddha,” the San Francisco Zen Center has developed the Work Practice Apprenticeship (WPA) Program for Zen students who are ready to enter a one-year, entry-level Zen training program.
+To better accomplish our mission, “to express, make accessible, and embody the wisdom and compassion of the Buddha,” the San Francisco Zen Center has developed the Work Practice Apprenticeship (WPA) Program for Zen students who are ready to enter a two-year, entry-level Zen training program.

 The work-practice program requires a commitment to the following practice activities:

 Buddhist Precepts: All members of the WPA Program are expected to practice in relation to the 16 Bodhisattva precepts.
 In particular, students are asked to refrain from initiating new sexual relationships during their first six months of residency and to refrain from all drug and alcohol use at City Center.
 Please obtain a copy of the Zen Center Ethical Principles and discuss any questions or concerns you have regarding these guidelines with the City Center director prior to submitting an application.

 Expenses and Stipends: There is a one-time $70 application fee for the City Center WPA Program.
 After this initial fee, all room, meals and tuition are provided while in residence during the apprenticeship program.
 During participation in the program, each apprentice will receive an allowance starting at $75 per month for essential purchases.
 After three months, depending on timing, the apprentice may participate in a practice period or apply for another three-month apprenticeship.